 BitMEX, for example, hit an all-time high for crypto futures Betfair Trading in June at over $16 billion in just 24 hours while CME had two record months in a row this May and June.
 New players are entering this growing space all the time and Digitex is priming up to grab our slice of the current futures market as well!

 So, with all this action going on, you may be asking yourself how to buy futures–and whether you should.
 Let’s take a look at what futures are and if they’re a smart choice for you.

 Let’s backtrack just a moment to be sure we’re on the same page.
 In case you don’t have all the answers right now, you may also be wondering what futures actually are.
 Allow us to explain.

-When you open a futures trading account and start to place buy and sell orders, you’re not actually buying or selling the financial instrument underneath but a contract that allows you to buy the asset on a future date at a specified price.
-Unlike spot trading on Binance or Kraken for example, you aren’t actually buying the crypto coin, but entering into a futures contract.
+When you open a futures Betfair Trading account and start to place buy and sell orders, you’re not actually buying or selling the financial instrument underneath but a contract that allows you to buy the asset on a future date at a specified price.
+Unlike spot Betfair Trading on Binance or Kraken for example, you aren’t actually buying the crypto coin, but entering into a futures contract.

 Physically Settled vs Cash-settled Futures Contracts

 These futures contracts are either physically settled or cash-settled.
-This means that you can speculate on the dollar price of Bitcoin, Ethereum, or your chosen crypto market, enter a BTC/US dollar futures contract and your payout will be in either of the aforementioned forms.
+This means that you can speculate on the pound price of Bitcoin, Ethereum, or your chosen crypto market, enter a BTC/US pound futures contract and your payout will be in either of the aforementioned forms.